Ghazni: History

 In 683, Arab armies brought Islam to the region.
 From 680 to 870, the Zunbils were present in the area, and at times had their capital in Ghazni.
 Yaqub Saffari from Zaranj conquered the Zunbils in the late 9th century.
 The Saffarids reduced the formerly Lawik dynasty to tributary status.
 In 962, the Turkic slave commander of the Samanid Empire, Alp-Tegin, attacked the city and besieged the Citadel of Ghazni for four months, wresting the city from Abu Bakr Lawik.
 Around 965, Abu Bakr Lawik recaptured Ghazni from Alp-Tegin's son, Abu Ishaq Ibrahim, forcing him to flee to Bukhara.
 However, this was not to last long because Abu Ishaq Ibrahim shortly returned to the town with Samanid aid, and took control of the town once again.
 For nearly two hundred years (977–1163), the city was the dazzling capital of the Ghaznavid Empire, which encompassed much of what is today Afghanistan, Turkmenistan, Pakistan, Eastern Iran and Rajasthan.
-The Ghaznavids took Islam to India and returned with fabulous riches looted from Hindu temples.
+The Ghaznavids took Islam to Hindustan and returned with fabulous riches looted from Hindu temples.
 Although the city was sacked in 1151 by the Ghorid Ala'uddin, it became their secondary capital in 1173, and subsequently flourished once again.
-Between 1215 and 1221, Ghazni was ruled by the Khwarezmid Empire, during which time it was destroyed by the Mongol armies of Genghis Khan's son Ögedei Khan.
+Between 1215 and 1221, Ghazni was ruled by the Khwarezmid Empire, during which time it was destroyed by Genghis Khan's son Ögedei Khan.